punchagan/crumb/README.md

-gitqus
+crumb
 ======

 A disqus-like commenting system using GitHub issues

-Gitqus uses GitHub OAuth for authenticating users, and letting them post comments.
+Crumb uses GitHub OAuth for authenticating users, and letting them post comments.
 It uses [oauth.io](https://oauth.io/) to be able to do OAuth2 authentication on Github from Javascript.